Sydney-Informatics-Hub/SIH-Raijin-Trinity/README.md

 ### Software requirements

-The following software needs to be installed and loaded as modules:
+The following software needs to be installed and loadable as modules:

         samtools/1.9
         java/jdk1.8.0_60